 Saint Demetrius of Thessaloniki Gold and Silver Medal Collection

-A 7.78-gram 999.9 fine gold medal and a 31.1-gram 999.9 fine silver medal, packaged in a luxury box – a gorgeous and original gift for Saint Demetrius’s Day.
+1889.00 BGNA 7.78-gram 999.9 fine gold medal and a 31.1-gram 999.9 fine silver medal, packaged in a luxury box – a gorgeous and original gift for Saint Demetrius’s Day or another special occasion.
+The shared obverse motif is inspired by Orthodox icons of the holy man.

 The revered image of Saint Demetrius of Thessaloniki joins the Orthodox Saints Medal Program – the patron of the Second Bulgarian Empire’s capital city, Veliko Tarnovo.